KyleWynne/Health_Blocks/design2.md

 ### API Set Up
 - **Code**: SetUp()
 - **Output ()**:
-  - No output in API and Node.js is set up correcting.
+  - No output if API and Node.js is set up correctly.
 Error message detailing API and Node.js set up if not working correctly.

 ### Food Match
 - **Code**: FoodMatch()